regmi-sijan/cernROOT/README.md

 For `TGraphError` examples; see `tgraph_tut*.C`.

 ## File I/O
+**First method to save objects into the file (one Write() saves all):**
 Well you can simply first open a file with "RECREATE" option and then start making all the histograms or trees that you intend to save into the file that you have created earlier.
 Finally, do `outFileName.Write()` it should write all the objects that you have created since opening the outfile at the beginning.
 Now you can close the outfile as `outFileName.Close()`.

+**second method to save objects into the file (individual Write() needed)**: Another way to save root objects to the file is to `Write()` individual objects into the file.
+Like, let's say you have *histogram, tree, TF1* objects, then you can save only histo and TF1 by individually writing them to the file and finally closing the file, of course.

 ## N-tuples in ROOT
 A ROOT TNtuple object can store rows of **float** entries.
 From the documentation I can see that TNtuple can be created via